Bunreacht na hÉireann is the basic law or Constitution of Ireland. It was enacted in 1937 and has been amended several times.

-Each time the Government wishes to change or amend the Constitution, it must do it by holding a referendum.
-A referendum gives the people of Ireland the opportunity to express their opinion and vote for or against the proposed change or amendment.
+The Constitution can only be amended if the proposed amendment has been approved by the people of Ireland in a referendum.
+A referendum gives the people the opportunity to express their opinion and vote for or against the proposed amendment.

 Up to 2019, thirty-seven constitutional referendums had been held.
 They are listed on taoiseach.gov.ie.
 You can read reports and recommendations relating to several previous referendums on refcom.ie.

 The proposal to amend the Constitution must first be introduced in the Dáil as a Bill, setting out the text of the proposed amendment.
 The Bill cannot contain any other proposals.
 If the Bill is passed by both the Dáil and the Seanad it is then submitted to the people in a constitutional referendum, so that they can vote for or against it.

 If the majority of the votes cast at the referendum are in favour of the change, the President signs the Bill into law and the Constitution is then amended.

 If the majority of the votes cast at the referendum are not in favour of the change, the Bill is not signed into law and the Constitution is not amended.